 A second challenge that remains, is that of definition and designation.
 Contentions surrounding the definition of terrorism, and consequently, the designation of a group as a terrorist organization is as old as the phenomenon itself.
 It remains a contested endeavour: are the LRA and the Janjaweed terrorist organizations?
 Do they have a political agenda?
 Who cares.
 To view anti-poaching operations as a matter of counterterrorism runs risk that little progress in disrupting fundraising can be reported.
 But does the need to tap into counterterrorism funding and resources for anti-poaching operations not supersede this risk?
 The fact that these group’s share to the wider ivory trade is rather pale in comparison to organized crime networks should not matter.
 Fine, don’t call it ivory-terrorism nexus, call it conflict-ivory.
 As long as definitional parameters are no longer excuses for inaction, classification becomes secondary.

-: Johannes Müller is currently a PhD candidate at the Handa Centre for the Study of Terrorism and Political Violence (CSTPV) at the University of St. Andrews.
+Note on the author: Johannes Müller is currently a PhD candidate at the Handa Centre for the Study of Terrorism and Political Violence (CSTPV) at the University of St. Andrews.
 Prior to starting his research into the role of the United Nations (UN) in counterterrorism, he pursued a degree in Political Science at the University of Vienna and an MLitt. in Terrorism and Political Violence at the CSTPV.
 In the course of his studies he researched the financing of terrorism, and it is here that he became interested in the potential link between environmental conservation and the financing of criminal organizations and terrorism.
 Johannes is acting Consultant for SHIFTING VALUES.

 Sources: